Even if you haven’t heard of vetiver, there’s little doubt that this complex fragrance note has stealthily caught the attention of your nostrils.

 Creed – Original Vetiver

 Not content with plundering the goodness from the roots and clearly subscribing to the waste-not-want-not mantra, Creed’s Original Vetiver is infused with all three parts of vetiver grass (leaves, root, heart) to give a fresher, greener overall finish.
-Lighter than your usual vetiver-based fragrances, it sticks around long after it’s been sprayed, making it ideal for would-be summer vetiver wearers.
+Lighter than your usual vetiver smell in other fragrances, it sticks around long after it’s been sprayed, making it ideal for would-be summer vetiver wearers.
+Buy Now